astuto/astuto/CONTRIBUTING.md

 ## Coding and testing

+### Installation instructions for contributors

-First of all, you need to install and run Astuto in development mode:
+In order to contribute to Astuto, you need to run Astuto on your computer in development mode.
+In order to do so, please follow these instructions:

 1. Clone this repository
 2. Edit `docker-compose.yml` if you want to change the value of some environment variables.
 Note that this `docker-compose.yml` is already configured to run Astuto in development mode (`target: dev`).